Surehurt98/MCP-DefineTool/mcp-definition-generator.md

 3.  **File Naming**: Use kebab-case for filenames, but preserve casing in JSON `name` fields.
 4.  **Schema Completeness**: Ensure every field has a `description`, and enums have clear value explanations.
 5.  **LLM Compatibility**: Verify input/output schemas follow standard JSON Schema patterns usable by current LLMs.
+6.  **Granularity**: Do not omit fields.
+Describe every parameter fully, including all potential enum values, defaults, and type constraints.